Nelson Mandela’s party has been dealt a seismic election blow. Where does it leave South Africa? - KESQ

 By Sarah Dean and David McKenzie, CNN

-Johannesburg, South Africa (CNN) — South Africa’s ruling African National Congress party is set to fall short of a majority for the first time in 30 years after national elections this week, marking the biggest political shift in the country since the end of apartheid.
+Johannesburg, South Africa (CNN) — South Africa’s ruling African National Congress party has lost its majority for the first time in 30 years after national elections this week, marking the biggest political shift in the country since the end of apartheid.

-With counting nearly complete support for the ANC was at just over 40%, a huge slump from the 57.5% it received in the last election.
+Nelson Mandela’s party suffered a seismic blow at the polls, final election results announced on Sunday confirmed.
+Support for the ANC dropped to 40.18%, a huge slump from the 57.5% it received in the last election in 2019.

-The official opposition party, the centrist Democratic Alliance (DA), had about 22% of the vote.

 Cyril Ramaphosa, the president of South Africa and the ANC – and once Mandela’s favorite to succeed him as leader – promised a “new dawn” when he took over in 2018 from disgraced former president Jacob Zuma.